Dave Joerger: Sacramento Kings

 On May 9, 2016, just two days after being fired by the Grizzlies, Joerger signed with the Sacramento Kings to become their head coach.
 On April 11, 2019, the Kings fired Joerger after the team failed to reach the playoffs in three seasons under Joerger; in his last season as coach, the Kings had their best record since they last reached the playoffs in the 2005–06 season.

 Philadelphia 76ers

 On November 9, 2020, the Philadelphia 76ers hired Joerger as an assistant coach under Doc Rivers.

-A few games into the 2021–2022 season, it was reported that Joerger would be seeking treatment for cancer, and would be away from the team for several weeks.
+A few games into the 2021–22 season, it was reported that Joerger would be seeking treatment for cancer, and would be away from the team for several weeks.

 Cleveland Cavaliers

-Shortly before the start of the 2023-24 NBA season, Joerger joined the Cleveland Cavaliers as a consultant to head coach J.B.
+Shortly before the start of the 2023–24 NBA season, Joerger joined the Cleveland Cavaliers as a consultant to head coach J.B.
 Bickerstaff.

 Milwaukee Bucks

-In January 2024 Joerger was added to the Milwaukee Bucks staff as an assistant coach by Doc Rivers who was brought in as Head Coach of Milwaukee in mid-season.
+In January 2024 Joerger was added to the Milwaukee Bucks' staff as an assistant coach by Doc Rivers.
 Joerger had previously been an assistant under Doc Rivers in Philadelphia.

+Denver Nuggets

+On August 5, 2026, the Denver Nuggets hired Joerger to serve as an assistant coach under head coach David Adelman.